June 1, 2026 Readiness Note

 Practical Next Step

 If you are exporting historical performance, keep campaign naming and tracking intact.
-A clean UTM structure and a revenue-aware KPI model make archived media data far more useful once it leaves the Google Ads UI.
+A clean UTM structure, a revenue-aware KPI model, and a weekly GA4/GTM tracking audit make archived media data far more useful once it leaves the Google Ads UI.

 The Bottom Line